-In late February-May 2024, another upwelling Kelvin wave shifted eastward.
-Below-average subsurface temperatures have persisted.
+Since late February 2024, another upwelling Kelvin wave has shifted eastward.

 Equatorial oceanic Kelvin waves have alternating warm and cold phases.
 The warm phase is indicated by dashed lines.
 Down-welling and warming occur in the leading portion of a Kelvin wave, and up-welling and cooling occur in the trailing portion.